smithphil88/gower-fields/README.md

 - The footer uses the same colour scheme as the navigation bar to make the site more visually appealing.
 - The footer is located at the bottom of all pages as the user would expect.
-- The footer consists of three links to the social media accounts of the business.
+- The footer consists of three links to the social media accounts of the business (Facebook, Instagram and TikTok).
-- Hovering over the icons the colour switches in a pleasing effect.
+- When hovering over the icons, the colour switches in a pleasing effect.
-- All links have been tested and work.
+- All links have been tested and work as expected.

 ![Footer](documentation/footer.png)
 #### Hero Images